mulesoft-assets/template-sfdc2sfdc-customobject-broadcast/README.md

 **Note:** Please, take into account that this sample application uses SalesForce Object Query Language which, when querying for custom objects and fields, requires you to append `__c` to your query.
 So for example, to query the music albums' interptreters, the query would be this way: `SELECT interpreter__c FROM MusicAlbum__c`.

-## Using SFDC Streaming API <a name="runit"/>

-Before running this Kick you have to configure your SFDC Instance to notify the integration every time a custom object is created or updated, this is accomplished by creating a [Topic](http://wiki.developerforce.com/page/Getting_Started_with_the_Force.com_Streaming_API).

-The SOQL Query for the topic has to be `SELECT Id,Department,Email,FirstName,LastName,MailingCity,MailingCountry,MobilePhone,Phone,Title FROM custom object` and this will be the fields updated on the SFDC Instance B upon a create/update on Instance A.

-**Note:** SFDC will only react to changes on custom objects if the fields on the query defined before are modified.
-If you want to have an update when any change on a custom object happens, that could be done by setting to `All` the property `NotifyForFields` of the topic to be used.

 ## Running on CloudHub <a name="runoncloudhub"/>

 While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.